Internal link

 Image

-Click on the CD case above to view the BC Rail public relations photographs of the Whistler Northwind.
+Click on the CD case above to view the BC Rail public relations photographs.

 The spectacular and ever-changing scenery of British Columbia is the backdrop for the Whistler Northwind rail tour.
 360-degree view, passenger observation coaches accompanied by tastefully refurbished vintage amenity cars carry passengers along the Pacific Ocean, through the BC Coastal Mountain Range, along glacier lakes, raging and meandering rivers, across the plains of cowboy country, and into the rich green forests of the North.